Al-Nour Party: 2011-2012 elections

 Al‑Nour was recognised as an official party after it had obtained its license in June 2011, led by Emad Abdel Ghaffour.

+The party was initially a member of the Democratic Alliance for Egypt, but it withdrew in September 2011.
+The Authenticity Party also left the Democratic Alliance for Egypt and formed a separate alliance with Al-Nour.
+The Building and Development Party also joined the alliance and it was publicly announced as the Islamist Bloc in November 2011.

-The Salafi Al‑Nour reportedly did well in the parliamentary election (111 seats), in part because of loyalty it won from voters with the many Salafi-sponsored charitable activities: help for the sick and the poor; financial assistance to widows, divorcées, and young women in need of marriage trousseaus; and abundant religious instruction.
+The Salafi Al‑Nour reportedly did well in the parliamentary election, winning 111 seats, in part because of loyalty it won from voters with the many Salafi-sponsored charitable activities: help for the sick and the poor; financial assistance to widows, divorcées, and young women in need of marriage trousseaus; and abundant religious instruction.

-In the 2012 presidential election, Hazem Salah Abu Ismail, who, while not officially affiliated with the party was considered to be the candidate of the Salafi movement, was disqualified to run.
+In the 2012 presidential election, Hazem Salah Abu Ismail, who, while not officially affiliated with the party, was considered to be the candidate of the Salafi movement, was disqualified to run.
 Without any clear Salafi candidate, the al-Nour Party settled on moderate Islamist Abdel Moneim Aboul Fotouh on 28 April 2012.
 However, the party declared its support for Muslim Brotherhood candidate Mohamed Morsi in the second and final election round between Morsi and Ahmed Shafik, the last prime minister appointed by Mubarak.